 - Educate our Camp Staff prior to the week of camp on new health guidelines and sanitizing protocols.

-- Limit number of registrations to 50 to ensure ease of physical distancing between groups of campers.
+- Limit number of registrations to 120.
+Physical distancing between groups of campers will be put in place.

-- Campers will be split into five groups of 10 campers (referred to as a “Stable Group”.).
+- Campers will be split into four groups of 30 campers (referred to as a “Stable Group”.).
 Each group will be rotated between their different activities, with staff sanitizing between groups use of rooms, tables, game equipment, etc.

 - Our staff will request that staff and campers arrive to camp healthy.

 - Each day of camp, campers (and staff) will need to go through a health screening.
-This screening will entail a required temperature check and answering a few questions about possible symptoms.
+This screening will entail answering a few questions about possible symptoms.
 This will be done from the campers vehicle for a contact-less dropoff.

 - All camp staff directly working with campers will be required to wear a face covering (As required by OHA).
 Other staff (teachers, pianist, craft leaders, etc.) will be recommended to wear a mask, but not required if they are able to maintain a distance greater than 6ft from the campers and fellow staff.